27aadesh/Sample-NodeJS-with-Express-App-for-CICD/README.md

 ---

-<p align="center"> This is a sample NodeJS with Express app which anyone can use for learning CICD using various platforms like Jenkins, Azure Pipelines, GitLab, Etc.
+<p> This is a sample NodeJS with Express app which anyone can use for learning CICD using various platforms like Jenkins, Azure Pipelines, GitLab, Etc.
     <br>
 </p>